Krokus (band): Later years (1989–2006)

 Guitarist Fernando von Arb would remain the sole constant member throughout most of the 1990s as Krokus carried on with ever-changing line-ups.
 1990's Stampede featured von Arb, former Headhunter members Peter Tanner (ex-Bloody Six, Witchcraft) and Many Maurer (ex-Killer), drummer Peter Haas (ex-Calhoun Conquer), and bassist Tony Castell.
 1995 saw a brief reunion of the classic One Vice at a Time line-up, minus von Rohr, on the To Rock or Not to Be album.
 Welsh vocalist Carl Sentance (ex-Persian Risk, Geezer Butler Band) joined the band for Round 13, with Haas returning on drums.
 In 2003, the band released Rock the Block with the new line-up of Marc Storace on vocals, Fernando von Arb on lead guitar, bass and keyboards, Dominique Favez on rhythm and lead guitar, Tony Castell on bass and rhythm guitar, and Patrick Aeby on drums and percussion.
 In 2004 the same line-up released the live CD Fire and Gasoline.

 In 2005, longtime guitarist/bassist/keyboardist Fernando von Arb left the band because of continuing wrist problems which required surgery.
 Mandy Meyer, who had played with the band in the early 1980s, replaced von Arb in the then current line-up.
 The new formation (Storace, Meyer, Favez, Castell, Stefan Schwarzmann and Dennis Ward) recorded the studio album Hellraiser in 2006, which went to gold in Switzerland on the first day of sales.
 It generally received very good reviews.
 In an interview in 2008, Marc Storace stated that Krokus was becoming more and more "metal".
-Prior to the album's release date, the band already released the ballad "Angel of My Dreams" as a downloadable MP3.
+Prior to the album's release date, the band released the ballad "Angel of My Dreams" as a downloadable MP3.